 The soil, which is derived from alluvial deposits, consists of a mix of deep silt and clay containing few stones.
-The subsoil features streaks of limestone and limestone marls, while the top layers are rich in stonefree limestone deposits derived from the light marls of the Dogger bank.
+The subsoil features streaks of limestone and limestone marls, while the top layers, which are moderate in depth, are littered with stones on the surface.